alexandrainst/danlp/docs/models/sentiment_analysis.md

 #### :wrench:Bert Tone

-The tone analyzer consists of two BERT classification models, and the first is recognizing the following tags positive, neutral and negative and the  second model  the tags are subjective and objective.
+The tone analyzer consists of two BERT  [(Devlin et al. 2019)](https://www.aclweb.org/anthology/N19-1423/)  classification models, and the first is recognizing the following tags positive, neutral and negative and the  second model  the tags: subjective and objective.
 This is a first version of the models, and work should be done to improve performance.
-Both models is finetuned using the transformer implementation from [huggingface](<https://github.com/huggingface/transformers>) and a pretrained Danish BERT model trained by [BotXo](<https://github.com/botxo/nordic_bert>).
+Both models is finetuned on annotated twitter data using the [Transformers](https://github.com/huggingface/transformers) library from HuggingFace, and it is based on a pretrained  [Danish BERT](https://github.com/botxo/nordic_bert) representations by BotXO .
 The data used is manually annotated data from Twitter Sentiment (train part)([see here](https://github.com/alexandrainst/danlp/blob/master/docs/datasets.md#twitter-sentiment) ) and EuroParl sentiment 2 ([se here](https://github.com/alexandrainst/danlp/blob/master/docs/datasets.md#europarl-sentiment2)), both datasets can be loaded with the DaNLP package.

- Below is a small snippet for getting started using the Bert Tone model:
+ Below is a small snippet for getting started using the Bert Tone model.
+Please notice that the BERT model can maximum take 512 tokens as input, however the code allows for overfloating tokens and will therefore not give an error but just a warning.

 ```python
 from danlp.models import load_bert_tone_model